pardhasaiChadalavada/SpacecraftProcessingExample/README.md

 # SpacecraftProcessingExample
 Folder containing the processing file and objects

-Add this folder to Documents\Processing\Examples path in your local computer Run the spaceCraft processing file in the processing as the arduino with IMU is sending serial data for full expample refer https://learn.adafruit.com/adafruit-bno055-absolute-orientation-sensor/processing-test
+Add this folder to Documents\Processing\Examples path in your local computer

+Run the spaceCraft processing file in the processing as the arduino with IMU is sending serial data

+For full expample refer https://learn.adafruit.com/adafruit-bno055-absolute-orientation-sensor/processing-test